Christchurch mosque Attacks

 Make hope my story…

-“Make Hope My Story” is the theme of this year’s CWS Christmas Appeal to which St Ronan's gave generously to raising $826.50.
+“Make Hope My Story” was the theme of this year’s CWS Christmas Appeal to which St Ronan's gave generously to raising $826.50.

 Douglas Day, CWS Advocate at St Ronans